CauchYLIU3551/EigProblem/README.md

-I have prove that the modified CG in TraceSolver works well;
+I have proved the TraceSolver for the basic example.
-The next step is to check the M-modified Gram-Schmidt function.
+The next step is to test the solver in the AFEPack